soasada/kotlin-coroutines-webflux-security/README.md

 class MyWebfluxSecurityConfig
 ```

-You will only need to add to the application context a bean of [ReactiveUserDetailsService](https://github.com/spring-projects/spring-security/blob/master/core/src/main/java/org/springframework/security/core/userdetails/ReactiveUserDetailsService.java) and you will have Authentication in your project.
+You will need to add to the application context a bean of [ReactiveUserDetailsService](https://github.com/spring-projects/spring-security/blob/master/core/src/main/java/org/springframework/security/core/userdetails/ReactiveUserDetailsService.java) and you will have Authentication in your project.